mckiernantim/github-auth/Github.md

     * When prompted - enter your `github username` and paste the new `access token` for your password
     * Conquer the tech industry as you see fit

 Keep in mind that your access key will only last for 30 days and we will need to be updated monthly perfmoing the abovementioned steps.
+Happy Hacking ya'll!